Jean-Christophe Boucher

 Jennifer Zwicker

-Jennifer Zwicker, Ph.D, is the Director of Health Policy at The School of Public Policy and an Associate Professor in the Faculty of Kinesiology, University of Calgary.
+Jennifer Zwicker, Ph.D, is the Director of Health Policy at the School of Public Policy and an Associate Professor in the Faculty of Kinesiology, University of Calgary.
 She holds a Canada Research Chair in Disability Policy for Children and Youth

 Dr. Zwicker’s focus is on social policy and healthcare reform and is a member of the Owerko Center in the Alberta Children’s Hospital Research Institute and the O’Brien Institute of Public Health.
 With broad interests in the impact of health and social policy on health outcomes, Dr. Zwicker’s recent research utilizes economic evaluation and policy analysis to assess interventions and inform policy around allocation of funding, services and support for children and youth with developmental disabilities and their families.